-However, at least for generic initial operators/states, the plateau value cannot serve as signature of chaos vs. integrability, for the reasons described below.
-Recall, from Sec.~\ref{sec:coarseLanczosSpectrum} that there is an analytical formula relating the density of states and the coarse-grained Lanczos spectrum.
-This results applied to Hamiltonians and initial states for which the Lanczos coefficients have a continuous large system limit, such as those arising for generic initial states with continuous support in the energy basis.
+However, at least for generic initial operators/states, the plateau value cannot serve as a signature of chaos vs. integrability, for the reasons described below.
+Recall from Sec.~\ref{sec:coarseLanczosSpectrum} that there is an analytical formula relating the density of states and the coarse-grained Lanczos spectrum.
+This formula applies to cases where the Hamiltonian and initial state lead to Lanczos coefficients that have a continuous large system limit, for example, if we are working with generic initial states with continuous support in the energy basis.
 The authors of \cite{Balasubramanian:2023kwd} showed that for such states, the late time plateau of the spread complexity can be determined analytically in terms of the coarse-grained Lanczos spectrum.
 Since the relation between this spectrum and the density of states is universal, i.e., it applies to both integrable and chaotic theories which can have the same density of states, the plateau value cannot generally separate integrability and chaos, although it may do so for specially prepared initial conditions.
-That said, as will see in Sec.~\ref{ssec:evo_spread_RMM}, the central phenomenon driving the results of \cite{Rabinovici:2022beu}, i.e., order vs disorder in the Lanczos coefficients, can be distilled into a sharp conjecture regarding the covariances of the Lanczos coefficients for chaotic theories \cite{Balasubramanian:2022dnj,Balasubramanian:2023kwd}.
+That said, as we will see in Sec.~\ref{ssec:evo_spread_RMM}, the central phenomenon driving the results of \cite{Rabinovici:2022beu}, i.e., order vs disorder in the Lanczos coefficients, can be distilled into a sharp conjecture regarding the covariances of the Lanczos coefficients for chaotic theories \cite{Balasubramanian:2022dnj,Balasubramanian:2023kwd}.
 These covariances affect the approach of the spread complexity to the late time plateau even in cases where the plateau value is the same between integrable and chaotic theories.
-We will describe this conjecture and compare explicitly with integrable and chaotic spin chains in Sec.~\ref{ssec:evo_spread_RMM}
+We will describe this conjecture and compare its predictions}explicitly with results for integrable and chaotic spin chains in Sec.~\ref{ssec:evo_spread_RMM}.